Wario's Woods

-Wario's Woods is noteworthy for being the last officially-licensed NES game in North America, released at the end of the console's lifespan.
-It is also the only NES game to receive a rating from the Entertainment Software Ratings Board (ESRB), which was inducted several months before the game's release.
+The NES version is noteworthy for being the last officially-licensed game as well as the final first-party game for the system in North America, due to its release at the end of the console's lifespan.
+It is also the only NES game to receive a rating from the Entertainment Software Rating Board (ESRB), which was inducted almost three months before the game's American release.
 In Japan, the game was released alongside a re-release of The Legend of Zelda to coincide with the release of the AV Famicom.

-Wario's Woods has been re-released several times for other platforms, such as the Satellaview and the Wii Virtual Console.
-The game received mixed to positive reviews from critics, who praised its gameplay, design, and multiplayer mode; though some believed it was not as refined as Nintendo's previous puzzle games like Dr. Mario, and lacked depth and enough content to keep players engaged.
+Wario's Woods has been re-released several times for other platforms, such as the Satellaview and the Virtual Console.
+The game received mixed reviews from critics, who praised its gameplay, design, and multiplayer mode, though some believed it was not as refined as Nintendo's previous puzzle games like Dr. Mario, and lacked depth and enough content to keep players engaged.